Michael Wincott: Career

 In 1976, Wincott starred in his first film, titled Earthbound, as Cole Buckley, a troubled teenager living in a small Saskatchewan town.
-Actors Kate Reid and Gerard Parkes played his parents in the film.
+Kate Reid and Gerard Parkes played his parents in the film.
 The film aired on CBC-TV's Front Row Centre series in January 1977.

-In 1979 Wincott starred in the Canadian adventure drama film Wild Horse Hank alongside Linda Blair.
-In 1981 he appeared in the Canadian drama film Circle of Two starring Richard Burton.
-He also appeared on two episodes of the Canadian TV Series The Littlest Hobo in 1979 and 1981.
+In 1979, Wincott starred in the Canadian adventure drama film Wild Horse Hank alongside Linda Blair.
+In 1981, he appeared in the Canadian drama film Circle of Two starring Richard Burton.
+He also appeared on two episodes of the Canadian TV Series, The Littlest Hobo in 1979 and 1981.

-After graduating from Juilliard, Wincott was cast in the 1987 film The Sicilian in the role of Corporal Silvestro Canio.
+After graduating from Juilliard, Wincott was cast in the 1987 film, The Sicilian in the role of Corporal Silvestro Canio.
 That same year he was also cast in the Eric Bogosian play Talk Radio as a stoned heavy metal fan named Kent.
 The following year Wincott appeared in Oliver Stone's film based on the play.
 In the 1980s he also appeared on such American TV series as Miami Vice, Crime Story and The Equalizer, as well as Canadian police drama series Night Heat—a series starring his brother Jeff.

-Wincott's stage performances include the off-Broadway productions Road (1988) starring Joan Cusack and Kevin Bacon, and the Sam Shepard play States of Shock (1991) starring John Malkovich.
-He also appeared on Broadway starring in the play Serious Money (1988) alongside Kate Nelligan, Alec Baldwin and John Pankow, as well as appearing in The Secret Rapture (1989) starring Blair Brown.
+Wincott's stage performances include the off-Broadway productions Road (1988) starring Joan Cusack and Kevin Bacon, and the Sam Shepard play, States of Shock (1991), starring John Malkovich.
+He appeared on Broadway starring in the play Serious Money (1988) alongside Kate Nelligan, Alec Baldwin and John Pankow, as well as appearing in The Secret Rapture (1989) starring Blair Brown.

 Wincott again worked with Oliver Stone in 1989, appearing in the film Born on the Fourth of July as a bedridden Vietnam veteran, then yet again in 1991 in the film The Doors where he played the role of Paul Rothchild, the producer of The Doors' first five albums.
-In 1991 he also played the part of Guy of Gisborne in Robin Hood: Prince of Thieves, a henchman of the Sheriff of Nottingham (Alan Rickman) who is also the Sheriff's cousin in the film.
+In 1991, he played Guy of Gisborne in Robin Hood: Prince of Thieves, a henchman of the Sheriff of Nottingham (Alan Rickman) who is also the Sheriff's cousin in the film.

-In 1993 he appeared in the film Romeo Is Bleeding as Sal, a mafioso, and also played the part of Rochefort in the Disney film The Three Musketeers starring Kiefer Sutherland, Charlie Sheen and Chris O'Donnell.
+In 1993, he appeared in the film Romeo Is Bleeding as Sal, a mafioso, and also played the part of Rochefort in the Disney film The Three Musketeers starring Kiefer Sutherland, Charlie Sheen and Chris O'Donnell.
 The following year Wincott starred as kingpin Top Dollar opposite Brandon Lee in The Crow.
-In 1995 he appeared in Dead Man with Johnny Depp.
+In 1995, he appeared in Dead Man with Johnny Depp.
 He played poet Rene Ricard in the 1996 biographical film Basquiat.
 He also played the role of mercenary Frank Elgyn in the 1997 film Alien Resurrection.